Contributor Guide#

 How to set up your development environment#

-You need Python 3.9+ and conda:
+You need Python 3.10+ and uv:

-From the root of the directory
+From the root of the directory, sync dependencies:

 pre-commit install --install-hooks